 - Who do I have to help me improve as a sales manager?

-2. Sales rep needs training.
+2. Underperforming sales rep needs training.

 Your rep may need training in the entire sales process or in a certain step such as Qualifying.
 They may also need product training to improve their ability to see and apply solutions.
 Invest time in training reps on the specific things they don’t know – product features and benefits, asking questions, handling objections, assessing value, differentiating themselves from competitors, etc. Pick one that needs the most work that’s relevant to their job and train on it until your rep develops competency.